InSinkErator Pro 333 Contractor Review (2026): 3/4 HP Power for Serious Everyday Use

 With stainless steel grind components and a robust 3/4 HP motor, the Contractor 333 is designed to put up with years of regular use.
 When paired with sensible habits (cold water, no grease, avoiding long strings of fibrous material), many units run reliably for a long time.

-Pros and cons of the InSinkErator Pro 333 Contractor
+Pros and cons of the InSinkErator Pro 333

 Pros